 February 2013: 2 more cases of Laffy’s were sent to AI duPont Hospital for Children and on February 18th I donated 3 cases of Laffy Laffalots and about 100 marshmallows launchers to Dell Children’s Hospital in memory of the late Jim Ed Sims (the guy who gave me the name “Giggle On”).
 Special thanks to Steve Islava and Katie McHenry of the Laffy Company and Pat Bohman of Kelsey’s Kids for helping me spread smiles to kids in need.
 While in Austin I ordered 15 more cases of Laffy’s with 4 to be delivered to Texas (thanks Becky for acting as my POB).
 I shared Laffy with some great organizations in town like: The Christi Center, Wonders & Worries and the Cedar Park fire station.
-More units are on the way to CHOP in Philly, Maggie’s Ministry, AI duPont, Kelsey’s Kids and to my home office for personal distribution.
+More units are on the way to CHOP in Philly, Maggie’s Ministry, AI duPont and Kelsey’s Kids Foundation.

 March 2013: As I sit here on March 4th in my rental unit in Austin, I am preparing to drop more Laffy’s to The Christi Center, Wonders & Worries & Livestrong headquarters.
 A few days ago, while sitting at the bar at Shady Grove in Austin, I met a man named Warren Harris, a DJ for the Zilker Kite festival at DJ for KNON in Dallas.
 Warren told me he knows the Funnyatrics, a healing clown group working in a children’s hospital in Dallas.
 I gave Warren a few Laffy’s to distribute to them.
 Laffy is everywhere, man! *laughing*